-As there is no perfect model and clinical stakes remain high, the 9th PREDiCT: Tumor Models Summit will delve into the core challenges of novel cell and combination therapies, and how the progression of next-gen PDX, humanized mice, in vitro and ex vivo model toolbox will improve your translational and clinical confidence to answer critical safety and efficacy questions, predict the toxicity and optimize dosing for patients.
+As there is no perfect model and clinical stakes remain high, the 9th PREDiCT: Tumor Models Summit delved into the core challenges of novel cell and combination therapies, and how the progression of next-gen PDX, humanized mice, in vitro and ex vivo model toolbox will improve your translational and clinical confidence to answer critical safety and efficacy questions, predict the toxicity and optimize dosing for patients.

-Below are a few highlights you won't want to miss!
+Below are a few highlights from 2021!

 - Dedicated streamed content to focus on next-gen tumor models for combination, cellular immune-oncology in drug discovery and development

 - Novartis shared how to use a simple xenograft model to effectively assess CAR-T efficacy

 - AstraZeneca showed how to guide innovative clinical trials for T-cell based therapies using preclinical data